magicxiaobo/JavaScript/readme.md

 Read any char from the set “VIBGYOR” and display the corresponding color.
 (V: violet, I: indigo, B: blue, G: green, Y: yellow, O: orange, R: red)

+Question 4:
+Find the age of a person if he/she enters birth date